jamestiotio/OlethrosBot/README.md

 ### Internal Voting System
 Establish a voting system internally within the group so as to not depend on an external voting bot such as [@countmeinbot](https://t.me/countmeinbot).

+### Karma Credit System
+Implement a karma credit system (similar to a social credit system) using upvotes and downvotes (similar to Reddit) or possibly, through the use of designated stickers.
+A karma leaderboard can be displayed if requested.
+Extra care needs to be taken for this system to not go horribly wrong as it might lead to the destruction of some friendships.